jpverkamp/blog/content/programming/programming-praxis/2012-11-01-the-sum-of-the-first-billion-primes.md

 Basically, it all comes down to memory access.
 In the first direct case, we basically aren't using the system's RAM.
 Everything (or just about) can be done in registers directly on the CPU.
 In the second case though, there's constant swapping as the list grows too large to hold in registers alone.
 And memory access is orders of magnitude slower than any single instruction on the CPU.
 Really, this is a perfect example of both this phenomenon and the cost of premature optimization.
 Just because something should be faster according to runtime alone, that's not the entire story.

 Still, we're not quite done.
 I know we can do better than the direct method.
-So this time, let's use a more intricate method, specifically the {{< wikipedia "Sieve of Eratosthenes" >}}.
+So this time, let's use a more intricate method, specifically the [[wiki:Sieve of Eratosthenes]]().
 The basic idea is to start with a list of all of the numbers you are interested in.
 Then repeatedly take the first number as prime and cross out all of it's multiples.
 There's a pretty nice graphic on the aforelinked Wikipedia page.

 And if we just go with a loop, the code is rather straight forward: